3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 5. The Chair/Director's Evaluation and Recommendation (submitted by the Chair/Director)

-9. All appropriate annual Merit Evaluations (including Dean's or Provost's written explanation of final evaluation and Provost's response to any appeal) (collected by Provost and VCAA)
+7. All annual Faculty Records and Merit Evaluations (including Dean's or Provost's written explanation of final evaluation and Provost's response to any appeal) as stipulated in 18.104.22.168.4 (collected by Provost and VCAA)

 The tenure committee or the Provost and VCAA may request samples of teaching and scholarly/creative materials.